2) Other extreme axiological positions

 3.

 First of all, in a world subject to strict determinism, it becomes pointless to wish for anything other than what has actually happened to us.
 If it was foreseen from all eternity that my child would die this day, and it was impossible for him to escape his fate, then it becomes pointless to resist, to lament when such an event occurs.
-Fighting only makes sense if I can change the course of events, and the death of a loved one is only painful and scandalous if it happened by chance, and could just as easily have happened much later.
+Struggle only makes sense if I can change the course of events, and the death of a loved one is only painful and scandalous if it happened by chance, and could just as easily have happened much later.

 4.